yasir2000/openwrt-oldwiki-md/DHCP_Notify.rst

 ipkg install mini-sendmail}}}
 '''Configuring dnsmasq'''
 OpenWRT/X-WRT uses the dnsmasq utility to handle DHCP leases.
-It is required to simply open up the configuration file''/etc/dnsmasq.conf''and add the following configuration directive inside
+It is required to simply open up the configuration file ''/etc/dnsmasq.conf'' and add the following configuration directive inside
 {{{
 dhcp-script=/sbin/mailme}}}
 The idea is that on every dhcp action performed dnsmasq will execute the script with certain arguments that we can use to get some info.